prystupa/git-real-labs/README.md

-Another edit from  user 1
+Second edit from user 2